GRCDEV/ArduSim/help/usage.md

 The file *ardusim.ini* is used to load some relevant parameters that can be modified later in the GUI.

-We suggest to run ArduSim as Administrator (on Windows, and requires Imdisk Virtual Disk Driver) or sudoer (Linux).
+We suggest to run ArduSim as Administrator (on Windows, and requires Imdisk Virtual Disk Driver) or sudoer (Linux or MacOS).
 In this mode, temporary files are stored in a virtual hard drive, which speeds up ArduSim when using a slow HHDD, as it could limit the number of virtual multicopters that can be run simultaneously.

 ### 1.1 Simulation configuration